Ecostate Maps and the SageCon Landscape Planning Tool

 Threat-Based Ecostate Maps apply the power of satellite imagery and machine learning to the concepts of Threat-Based Land Management.

-As of July 2024, ecostate maps version 4 have been released and are available across the entire sagebrush biome!
-View the most recent (2021-2023) map and many other datasets through the SageCon Landscape Planning Tool, and harness the power of the time series using the Ecostate Summarization Tool function, which produces tables and charts summarizing ecostates for a customized, user-defined area of interest and time frame.
-Find out more and access the updated data from the ‘How to access’ section of the Ecostate Storymap.
+View the most recent (2022-2024) map and many other datasets through the SageCon Landscape Planning Tool, and harness the power of the time series using the Ecostate Summarization Tool function, which produces tables and charts summarizing ecostates for a customized, user-defined area of interest and time frame.
+For direct data download, see the ecostate mapping webpage.

-The Institute for Natural Resources has updated our Threat Based Ecostate Maps to version 4.
-Ecostate maps provide a generalized snapshot of rangeland condition and trend based on ecosystem-level threats from invasive annual grasses, wildfire, and conifer encroachment.
-Based on conversations with partners and following an accuracy assessment using field-based data, we are making some small changes to the maps, outlined below.
-It is important to note that version 4 of the Ecostate Maps will not be compatible/comparable to earlier versions due to the ruleset changes – be sure to re-download or re-summarize ecostate maps if you have used ecostate maps prior to July 2024.
+As of August 2024, The Institute for Natural Resources updated our Threat Based Ecostate Maps to version 4.
+Based on discussions with partners and following an accuracy assessment using field-based data, we made some small changes to the maps, outlined below.
+It is important to note that version 4 of the Ecostate Maps will not be compatible/comparable to earlier versions due to the ruleset changes – be sure to re-download or re-summarize ecostate maps for all time steps if you used ecostate maps prior to July 2024.

 Version 4 changes:

-• Ecostate maps are now available across the sagebrush biome for all available years (1989-2023), and rangelands across the biome can be analyzed using the ecostate summarization tool within the SageCon Landscape Planning Tool (see below).
+• Ecostate maps are now available across the sagebrush biome for all available years (1989-2024), and rangelands across the biome can be analyzed using the ecostate summarization tool within the SageCon Landscape Planning Tool.
 Ecostate maps were developed to capture sagebrush systems in southeastern Oregon; use caution when applying these maps outside of the northern Great Basin and outside of areas of current or historic sagebrush steppe.

 • Shrub cover threshold increase from 10% to 12% for all shrubland categories (A, A-C, and C) to improve overall accuracy and account for recent overestimation of shrub cover in the underlying datasets.
 After testing in multiple locations, 12% was chosen as the threshold that maximized map accuracy and captured known trends.
 As always, recognize that thresholds used in these maps are imperfect across the highly variable sagebrush ecosystem.